 The use of playback recordings should increase the likelihood of detecting owl species, particularly if observers select areas with suitable habitat for a given focal species (see below for focal species info).
 Typically, an observer will choose a series of locations along a roadside or trail, which are at least 500m apart.
 At each point, they will allow ~5 min of silent listening, followed by a series of call playbacks.

-Playback should be used sparingly to avoid excessive disturbance of these animals at a sensitive time.
+Playback should be used sparingly to avoid excessive disturbance of these animals at a sensitive time in their annual cycle.
 Please limit playback use to two 60 second bouts of playback at each location.
 Allow 3-5 minutes between each playback for an owl to respond.
 Individual owls may take their time responding to you, so allow 5-10 minutes for a response before leaving a given location.

 Common sense is the guiding principle here.
 Birds dislike nasty weather just like people do!
 Avoid nights with consistent precipitation and steady winds of 10+ mph.
-These conditions will reduce bird activity levels, as well as an observers ability to detect them.
+These conditions will reduce bird activity levels, as well as an observer’s ability to detect sounds or movement.
 Some species are more vocal on moonlit nights, e.g. Northern Saw-whet Owls and Eastern Whip-poor-wills.
 Since human visibility is also improved by such conditions, volunteers should pay attention to moon phases, as well as weather conditions to increase your odds of detecting nocturnal species.

 Reporting your nocturnal observations

 A couple quirks of eBird to be aware of.
 The eBird system automatically separates diurnal and nocturnal effort based on your start time.
 If your checklist starts 40 minutes before sunrise or 20 minutes after sunset, it will be classified as nocturnal.
-It is important to always start a new checklist for your nighttime effort!
+It is important to always start a new checklist for your nighttime surveys!
 Otherwise, it will not be correctly classified within eBird.
-Also, given that it is likely you may detect no birds on a nighttime count, please enter the checklist anyway.
-Stationary or short travelling counts are preferred.
-As with all Atlas surveys, try not go over one mile in distance.

 General guidelines for habitat are difficult, because each species has its own unique preferences.
 For specific guidance on nocturnal species, see below.
-One important factor to keep in mind is that owls can both hear playbacks and be heard by an observer over large distances.
-This means that even if you’re not able to get into an area of good habitat, conducting a survey and playback nearby can still be effective.
+One important factor to keep in mind is that owls can both hear playback broadcasts and be heard by an observer over large distances.
+This means that even if you’re not able to get into an area of good habitat, conducting a survey and playback nearby may still be effective.